 The Marion Institute is building a movement.
-We engage individuals and communities in an integrative approach to whole-body health.
-We educate and empower by supporting, connecting and applying the science of self-healing.
+The Marion Institute engages individuals and communities in integrative approaches to whole body health.
+Our work focuses on building healthy environments, advocating for social justice and creating resilient communities.
 We believe optimal health is a basic human right, not a privilege.

 WHAT WE DO: